tlowerison/authzen/docs/src/summary/introduction.md

 - authzen then places the inserted `PostTag` into a "transaction cache" which stores all of the objects inserted/updated/deleted as a part of this database transaction as a json blob

-The transaction cache step is the *crucial use case* for authzen: if your authorization engine requires up to date information to make accurate and unambiguous policy decisions, then changes to your database over the course of a transaction must be visible to your authorization engine.
+The transaction cache step is the *crucial motivation* for authzen: if your authorization engine requires up to date information to make accurate and unambiguous policy decisions, then changes to your database over the course of a transaction must be visible to your authorization engine.
 Because the component of the authorization engine which retrieves data information typically runs in a different process with different database connections from the transaction, it may not be able to see the changes from the transaction!
 The transaction cache is a